openstack-archive/mixmatch/doc/source/installation.rst

     $ apt-get install libapache2-mod-wsgi
     $ cp httpd/apache.conf /etc/apache2/sites-available/proxy.conf
-    $ cp etc/k2k-proxy.conf /etc/
+    $ cp etc/mixmatch/mixmatch.conf /etc/
     $ a2ensite proxy
     $ service apache2 reload

 Configuration
 =============
-The proxy searches for the configuration file ``k2k-proxy.conf`` in the current directory, the ``etc/`` directory relative to the current directory or ``/etc/``
+The proxy searches for the configuration file ``mixmatch.conf`` in the current directory, the ``etc/`` directory relative to the current directory or ``/etc/``